-Just like you’d take a new employee through an onboarding process, make sure a remote employee knows what will help them succeed.
+Just like you’d take a new employee through an onboarding process, make sure a remote employee knows about the tips, tools and processes that will help them succeed.

-- What’s the best way of getting in contact with their manager?
+- For Help: What’s the best way of getting in contact with their manager?
 Email, text or another tool?

-- Emergency Contacts: If they’re sick or need to miss work, who should they let know?
+- Emergency Situations: If they’re sick or need to miss work, who should they let know?

-- Schedule and Working Hours: When should they be available to work?
+- Schedule & Working Hours: When should they be available to work?
 How many hours per week or day are they available?